dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 * `AuthenticationScheme` - This is a value by which the middleware is known.
 This is useful when there are multiple instances of middleware and you want to [limit authorization to one instance](xref:security/authorization/limitingidentitybyscheme#security-authorization-limiting-by-scheme).

-* `AutomaticAuthenticate` - This flag indicates that the middleware should run on every request and attempt to validate and reconstruct any serialized principal it created.
+* `AutomaticAuthenticate` - This flag is relevant only for ASP.NET Core 1.x.
+It indicates that the middleware should run on every request and attempt to validate and reconstruct any serialized principal it created.

-* `AutomaticChallenge` - This flag indicates that the middleware should redirect the browser to the `LoginPath` or `AccessDeniedPath` when authorization fails.
+* `AutomaticChallenge` - This flag is relevant only for ASP.NET Core 1.x.
+It indicates that the 1.x middleware should redirect the browser to the `LoginPath` or `AccessDeniedPath` when authorization fails.

 * `LoginPath` - This is the relative path to which requests redirect when a user attempts to access a resource but has not been authenticated.